-FFP also seeks to spotlight the contributions youth and young adults can make toward building a food secure future, and calls on applicants to consider youth in developing its targeting strategy.
-With more than 60 percent of the population in developing countries under the age of 254, young people now comprise a critical mass of the population in areas where FFP works to end hunger.
+FFP also seeks to spotlight the contributions and importance of youth and young adults can make toward building a food secure future, and calls on applicants to incorporate youth in developing its targeting strategy.
+With more than 60 percent of the population in developing countries under the age of 255, young people now comprise a critical mass of the population in areas where FFP works to end hunger.